Next Course Starting 26th May 2026

 Who is this course for?

-• Theatre practitioners who would like to effect transformation.
+- Theatre practitioners who would like to effect transformation.

-• Project managers and other staff responsible for programme delivery.
+- Project managers and other staff responsible for programme delivery.

-• Communication, Community Engagement professionals.
+- Communication, Community Engagement Professionals.

-• Researchers and academics using participatory or arts approaches
+- Researchers and academics using participatory or arts approaches.

-• Volunteers and activists
+- Volunteers and Activists

-• Anyone who seeks empowering ways of facilitating change and strengthening the capacity of groups to dialogue, learn, heal, address issues of concern, mobilise themselves or achieve positive changes in their lives and structures in which they live.
+- Anyone who seeks empowering ways of facilitating change and strengthening the capacity of groups to dialogue, learn, heal, address issues of concern, mobilise themselves or achieve positive changes in their lives and structures in which they live.

 About Arts for Action

 Arts for Action makes performances and artistic work, provides training in, and applies the use of the arts and communication for change, and works with humanitarian, development and cultural sectors to provide best practice in applied arts, communication and community engagement through on the ground programme delivery, expert advice, and strategy development.
-We have trained 1000s of practitioners over 20 years in how to use theatre-based, community centred approaches.
+We have trained 1000s of practitioners over 20 years in how to use theatre-based, community centered approaches.

 Arts for Action is a global network made up of practitioners from across the disciplines of theatre, contemporary dance, music, visual arts, photography, film, design, social research, activism, development, education and legal practice.
 Practitioners are leaders in their field and together deliver the very best arts and communication for social justice, positive change, activism and development.
 The interdisciplinary nature of this network informs the practice that has evolved.